johncf/johncf/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on solving hard problems on Leetcode
+- 🌱 I’m currently learning [Formal Algorithms for Transformers](https://arxiv.org/abs/2207.09238) from DeepMind
+- 💬 Ask me about board games, and expect to have a very long discussion!
+- 📫 You may reach me by mail at: john.ch.fr@gmail.com
+- 😄 Pronouns: he/him

 <!--
 **johncf/johncf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.